weaviate/weaviate-io/developers/weaviate/model-providers/cohere/index.md

 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
 import PyCode from '!!raw-loader!../_includes/provider.connect.py';

 Cohere provides a range of models through their API.
-Weaviate integrates with Cohere's APIs to provide convenient access to their models from within Weaviate.
+Weaviate's integration with Cohere's APIs allows you to access their models' capabilities directly from Weaviate.

 ![Embedding integration illustration](../_includes/integration_cohere_embedding.png)